-This simple embroidery pattern is suitable for beginners, and is loosely based on a pair of Rhode Island Red chickens.
+This simple embroidery chicken pattern is suitable for beginners, and is loosely based on a pair of Rhode Island Red chickens.
 Depending on the thread colours and stitches you use you can make the design more or less rustic or realistic.
-You can also use this pattern to have a go at painting with stitches if you choose to fill in the chicken bodies.
+You can also use this chicken pattern to have a go at painting with stitches if you choose to fill in the chicken bodies.

 You will need

 To complete the design like our sample project, you will need:

 - 6.5” embroidery hoop

 - 4 shades of brown: golden brown, mid brown, dark brown and very dark brown for the outline and feathers

 - Golden orange for the beak and legs